AlgoTaurus/algotaurus/README.md

 ## Installation

+On Windows
-- On Windows download the installer from [SourceForge] (http://sourceforge.net/projects/algotaurus/)
+- Download the installer from [SourceForge] (http://sourceforge.net/projects/algotaurus/)
 - After installation you can run AlgoTaurus from the Start menu.

-- On Linux download the source files.
+On Linux
+- Download the source files (Download ZIP button on the right of the screen).
 - Open terminal in the directory you have copied the files to and type 'python algotaurus.py'

 ## Use and discuss AlgoTaurus